A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Datasets

-As shown in Figure \ref{fig:PSDAnalysisEEG}, both the UNM and UI datasets exhibited higher PSD values in the low-frequency bands (\textit{i.e.,} Delta, Theta, Alpha) than in the high-frequency bands (\textit{i.e.,} Beta, Gamma).
+As shown in Fig.~\ref{fig:PSDAnalysisEEG}, both the UNM and UI datasets exhibited higher PSD values in the low-frequency bands (i.e., Delta, Theta, Alpha) than in the high-frequency bands (i.e., Beta, Gamma).
 In both datasets, the PSD distributions differed between the PD and healthy control groups, showing distinct PSD patterns between the two populations.
 Notably, the UNM dataset showed overall higher PSD values in the low-frequency bands compared to the UI dataset.
 These distributional differences suggest a dataset-wise domain gap caused by variations in recording environments, institutions, and participant populations.
-These distributional differences indicate a domain discrepancy between the two datasets, likely arising from variations in recording environments and subject populations.

-Figure \ref{fig:PSDCVAnalysisEEG} shows the CV of the mean PSD values for each subject.
+Fig.~\ref{fig:PSDCVAnalysisEEG} shows the CV of the mean PSD values for each subject.
 In the UI dataset, the healthy control and PD groups exhibited distinct variability patterns: the healthy control group showed higher variability in the low-frequency bands, whereas the PD group showed greater variability in the high-frequency range.
 In contrast, the UNM dataset displayed uniformly high CV values across all frequency bands for both groups.
-These findings reveal large inter-subject variability within both datasets
+These findings reveal large inter-subject variability within both datasets.